PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cutadapt/cutadapt_2.5.rst

 outputFilename              Optional<Filename>       -o                                        Write trimmed reads to FILE.
 FASTQ or FASTA format is chosen depending on input.
 The summary report is sent to standard output.
 Use '{name}' in FILE to demultiplex reads into multiple files.
 Default: write to standard output secondReadFile              Optional<Filename>       -p                                        Write second read in a pair to FILE. cores                       Optional<Integer>        --cores                                   (-j)  Number of CPU cores to use.
 Use 0 to auto-detect.
-Default: 1 front                       Optional<String>         --front                                   (-g)  Sequence of an adapter ligated to the 5' end (paired data: of the first read).
+Default: 1 front                       Optional<Array<String>>  --front                                   (-g)  Sequence of an adapter ligated to the 5' end (paired data: of the first read).
 The adapter and any preceding bases are trimmed.
 Partial matches at the 5' end are allowed.
-If a '^' character is prepended ('anchoring'), the adapter is only found if it is a prefix of the read. anywhere                    Optional<String>         --anywhere                                (-b)  Sequence of an adapter that may be ligated to the 5' or 3' end (paired data: of the first read).
+If a '^' character is prepended ('anchoring'), the adapter is only found if it is a prefix of the read. anywhere                    Optional<Array<String>>  --anywhere                                (-b)  Sequence of an adapter that may be ligated to the 5' or 3' end (paired data: of the first read).
 Both types of matches as described under -a und -g are allowed.
 If the first base of the read is part of the match, the behavior is as with -g, otherwise as with -a.
 This option is mostly for rescuing failed library preparations - do not use if you know which end your adapter was ligated to! errorRate                   Optional<Float>          --error-rate                              (-e)  Maximum allowed error rate as value between 0 and 1 (no. of errors divided by length of matching region).
 Default: 0.1 (=10%) noIndels                    Optional<Boolean>        --no-indels                               Allow only mismatches in alignments.
 Default: allow both mismatches and indels times                       Optional<Integer>        --times                                   (-n)  Remove up to COUNT adapters from each read.
 Default: 1